JstLearning/dating_app/README.md

 _Authors: Charlotte Cournon, Solène Debuysère, Godefroy Du Chalard, Yanis Lalou, Agathe Minaro, Luka Trailovic_

+Our society is evolving, becoming more complex, more intensive and, above all, more numeric.
+In today’s digital era, social media platforms have become an omnipresent part in our daily life.
+Sharing, liking, commenting and posting are the basic actions to show our interest in other people's passions or to simply share our own.
+Very quickly, new types of social networks have emerged, for example to create professional networks, to talk anonymously or to date.
+In fact, these dating applications are used on a much larger scale than one might think, and therefore bring many challenges with their use.

+As dating apps such as Tinder or Lovoo grew in popularity, individuals sought to optimize their profiles to improve their scores of receiving more matches and potential connections.

+The objective of this RAMP challenge is to investigate these questions by collecting user profile data and metrics in order to better understand user behaviours and relationships on Lovoo.

 #### Set up

 Open a terminal and